esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ## Conclusion

 In this tutorial we have seen how counts files can be converted into differentially expressed genes with limma-voom.
 This follows on from the accompanying tutorial, **RNA-seq reads to counts**, that showed how to generate counts from the raw reads (FASTQs) for this dataset.
 In this part we have seen ways to visualise the count data, and QC checks that can be performed to help assess the quality and results.
 We have also reproduced results similar to what the authors found in the original paper with this dataset.
-For further reading on analysis of RNA-seq count data and the methods used here, see the articles; *RNA-seq analysis is easy as 1-2-3 with limma, Glimma and edgeR*  and *From reads to genes to pathways: differential expression analysis of RNA-Seq experiments using Rsubread and the edgeR quasi-likelihood pipeline*.

 ### Preview of next week:

 **There are probably a couple things that you are left wondering or wish to improve, though**:
-+ Can I compare multiple variables at once or make multiple comparisons?
 + Can I make prettier, customized versions of some of these figures?
 + Can we make inferences about whole functional categories of genes and their expression?
 + Can some of this be done in a more automated way?